thunderquack/bundestag_gesetze/b/bbesg_besuegbek_2021/index.md

     *

-*    *   Unteroffiziere der Besoldungsgruppen A 5 bis A 9 ohne Radarleit-
+*    *   Unteroffiziere der Besoldungsgruppen A 5 bis A 9 ohne Radarleit-Jagdlizenz
-        Jagdlizenz

     *